NemaOchka/Digger/README.md

 </div>

 The first attempt at programming a relatively large project.
-A game that copies the functionality of the old arcade DIGGER.
+A console game that copies the functionality of the old arcade DIGGER.

 Original:
 ![Screenshot](original.JPG)